Tamanu Oil: Uses, Benefits, and Blends

 Tamanu Oil Uses: For Wholesale Purposes

-Tamanu Oil uses for Aromatherapists
+Tamanu Oil used by Aromatherapists

-Tamanu oil benefits are so far ranging, that really every aromatherapist would want at least some of this to work with.
+Tamanu oil benefits are so far-ranging, that really every aromatherapist would want at least some of this to work with.
 On the smallest level, for massage, use a maximum amount of 5% in massage blends for rheumatism, arthritis and trigeminal neuralgia.

-Tamanu has the added advantage of being non irritating to the mucous membranes, and can be used in its concentrated form on rectal, nipple or vaginal areas.
-Hemorrhoids and cracked nipples respond particularly well to Tamanu oil benefits.
+Tamanu has the added advantage of being non-irritating to the mucous membranes and can be used in its concentrated form on rectal, nipple or vaginal areas.
+Hemorrhoids and cracked nipples respond particularly well to Tamanu Oil benefits.

 For lotions, ointments and balms, you can ramp up the volume to around 10% of the mix.